Courtney’s House Founder and Executive Director

 And to transition your own mind and being 13, nine and 10.
 You were conditioned to do this.
 How do you change your own mind to stop something that you’ve always been doing since you were a child?
 So you have to learn how to do things the exact opposite.

 And drugs was never my issue cause I’ve never been on drugs.
-And so for me it was definitely a conditioning your own mind to believe you can fit into a world that you know nothing about but live in every day.
+And so for me it was definitely conditioning your own mind to believe you can fit into a world that you know nothing about but live in every day.

 That people judge you in.
 That you don’t know how to act a certain way because people already have preconceived notions about what you did and what a choice is, that wasn’t true.
 And so for me it was definitely trials and tribulations and hitting rock bottom 500 times before you realize how to do something different and learn a different skill, how to transition your mindset.

 GARRETT: So I liked that.
 One thing that I found interesting as you were explaining that, that transition of mindset versus a rescue is our brains are constantly changing.
 And so, like you said, like for a person to be in, in the life for 10 years or more, it’s like you’re forming your brain in that way.
 And so I can only imagine how challenging it could be to, to change that mindset.
 So-

 TINA: And here’s the thing that, that you just said, you said.
 You’re formatting your brain that way.
 Well, then throw in manipulation of other people, right?
-Convincing you that you chose this and that this is what you’re supposed to do, your destiny to do.
-And then throw in people calling you out of your name at all times and then you starting to think that you are these things that they’re telling you you are, and then you try to change that mindset on your own.
+Convincing you that you chose this and that this is what you’re supposed to do, your destiny to do, and then you starting to think that you are these things that they’re telling you you are, and then you try to change that mindset on your own.